CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

     .catch(error => console.log(error));

 1. Post your code on Slack
-2. Post the image you retrievved on Slack
+2. Post the image you retrieved on Slack

 ### Example